mrisc32/mc1/README.md

 # MC1

-This is a hobby SoC computer intended for FPGA:s, based on the [MRISC32](https://github.com/mbitsnbites/mrisc32) soft microprocessor.
+This is a compact computer intended for FPGA:s, based on the [MRISC32-A1](https://github.com/mbitsnbites/mrisc32) soft microprocessor.

 ## Architecture